 Where am I going to sleep?

 To most people the choice is either to sleep in a hotel or in a hostel.
 If you travel alone I recommend you to sleep in a hostel because staying alone in hotels could be very lonely in time.
-I have met people travelling alone who slept in hotels.
-They have described their nights in hotels as their most lonely days ever on holidays.
+I have met people travelling alone who slept in hotels and they have described their nights in hotels as their most lonely days ever on holidays.
 Staying in a hostel you will meet a lot of interesting people from all over the globe.
 The comfort is better in hotels and you will get more privacy but it is very likely you will feel lonely if you are travelling alone.
 During my travel in Spain in 2008 I had only booked two nights in Valencia.
 Before I went to bed the second night I tried to book one more night but because of a concert that night everything was full.
 I simply had to get out of town the next day.
 I travelled to Madrid where I had a nice stay.
 To avoid incidents like mine you should book a few days ahead to be sure you have somewhere to sleep.
 Book three days in advance and you should be fine in most cases.
 Be aware that if you are going somewhere and there is a big social event, such as a soccer game, bank holidays, it may be more difficult to book places in short notice.
 During Semana santa in Spain and mid-summer celebration in Porto (Portugal) you should make your reservation well in advance.